wix-incubator/data-capsule/README.md

 Following plugins support is built in:
 1. LocalStorage automatically managed and auto-cleaned to never exceed quota.
-2. RemoteStorage can be configured simple interface to store the key/value on your server.
+2. RemoteStorage can be configured simple interface to store the key/value on your server & uses LocalStorage to cache values on the client.
 3. FrameStorage is a nice way to offload storage request from frame to parent window.
 Parent window can use LocalStorage, RemoteStorage or any other plugin you can think of.

 ## installation